DETAILED ACTION

 Regarding claim 5: Modified Consonni teaches the optical fiber cable of claim 1, as applied above.
 Consonni fails to teach that the plurality of optical fibers has a diameter of 200um.
 Yamaguchi, also related to undersea optical fiber cables (see title and abstract), teaches using optical fibers with a diameter of 200um in order to expand transmission capacity of undersea cables without significantly increasing the costs of submarine cables, due to the small area they occupy (see Yamaguchi page 32, left column, section 4-1).
 Since it was previously taught to use 200um diameter optical fibers in submarine cables, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the Consonni device by using optical fibers of this diameter, in order to utilize their potential for high transmission capacity.

-Regarding claim 19, as best understood: Modified Consonni teaches the optical cable of claim 16, as applied above.
+Regarding claim 19: Modified Consonni teaches the optical cable of claim 16, as applied above.
 Consonni fails to teach that the plurality of optical fibers has a diameter of 200um.
 Yamaguchi, also related to undersea optical fiber cables (see title and abstract), teaches using optical fibers with a diameter of 200um in order to expand transmission capacity of undersea cables without significantly increasing the costs of submarine cables, due to the small area they occupy (see Yamaguchi page 32, left column, section 4-1).
 Since it was previously taught to use 200um diameter optical fibers in submarine cables, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the Consonni device by using optical fibers of this diameter, in order to utilize their potential for high transmission capacity.

 Conclusion